Remrem1645/CS4700-Final-Project-Design-Doc/README.md

 - Grass: Standard speed and control.
 - Sand & Snow: Significantly slows the ball.
 - Ice: Causes the ball to slide, reducing control.
-- Lava River & Water: Resets the ball.
+- Lava River & Water: Falling into Lava or Water resets the ball.
-- Rocky Surface: Low friction, allowing extended movement.

 ### Enemy Mechansim
 Different enemies are placed around the level.
 Each enemy has a special ability to prevent the player to reach the hole.

 Enemy type:
-- Patroller – Moves in a circular path or follows a set route.
 - Chaser – Actively chases the ball when it comes close.
 If it catches the ball, the level resets.
 Modifier:
 - Obliterator – Resets the ball to the starting point if touched.
 - Bouncer – Knocks the ball in a random direction on impact.

 ### (Optional) Level Power-Ups
 - Shields - Protects the ball from enemy effects for a limited time.
 - Time slow - Slow down time and make it easier to aim and avoid enemy
 - Speed Boost - increase the ball speed for the next swing, allow to travel faster
 - Better Aiming - Shows the projectile til the ball stop moving after swing.

 ### Goal
 The game is won by navigate around enemies and hazards, and hitting the ball into designated holes in the game level in as few strokes as possible.